Hitsteps/Wordpress/hitsteps-visitor-manager/readme.txt

 Integration with WooCommerce as Analytics allows you to receive your customers detail and pageview path within "New Order" emails
 Contact form analytics feature of it also integrate analytics with Jetpack Contact form, Gravity Forms, Contact Form 7 and Ninja Forms plugins and allow you to know more of your visitors on their incoming emails.

+Uptime monitoring allows you to receive call, sms or email whenever your website, part of your website or server go down.

 Read More:
 http://www.hitsteps.com/features.php

 == Installation ==

-It is extremely easy to install.
+It is very easy to install.
 All you have to do is to open an account via the hitsteps website, add your site to your account and get your API Code to use the plugin.

 View features hitsteps offers: